 From a full QWERTY keyboard and larger calculator buttons to a brighter always-on mode and exclusive watch faces, the Apple Watch 7 offers a tailored version of watchOS 8 you won’t get on the Apple Watch SE or Apple Watch 3, which both remain on sale.
 Faster charging, greater durability and contemporary case colors are almost afterthoughts, but nonetheless welcome.

-This Apple Watch 7 review covers all the changes, from minor to major, that make it best smartwatch of the year.
+This Apple Watch 7 review covers all the changes, from minor to major, that make it best smartwatch you can buy.
 Be sure to check out our Apple Watch 7 tips and guide on how to use the Apple Watch for more ways to enjoy Apple's smartwatch.
+We can also tell you the Apple Watch settings to enable right away.

 Apple Watch 7 price and availability